GSAPP-CDP/Smorgasbord/src/content/modules/10-spatial-python/103-spatial-analysis.md

 ![missing-image](images/stamen-tree-dots.png)

-The above plots do not tell us much about the structure of points across the city however, sheer the amount of points on the map hide the underlying distribution not revealing whether some areas have a higher concentration than others.
-One way to get around this is to use polygons, or an underlying grid, to bucket the points into regular intervals / areas and then count the number of points within each area.
+The above plots do not tell us much about the structure of points across the city however, the amount of points on the map hide the underlying distribution not revealing whether some areas have a higher concentration than others.
+One way to get around this is to use polygons or an underlying grid to bucket the points into regular regions and then count the number of points within each region.
 This is similar to the use of [histograms](https://en.wikipedia.org/wiki/Histogram) to visualize the distribution of numerical data.

 To create the grid in GeoPandas we will use the x + y bounds of the tree dataset to define our overall region, and subdivide this region into grid cells (giving each cell a unique identifier to help with analysis):